LAA225/disaster-recovery-architecture-function-app-arm-template/README.md

 * **Secondary Function Deployment:** This linked template deploys the secondary function app using the template file *fundeploy.json* and it's parameter file *secondarydeploy.parameters.json*

-* **Traffic Manager Deployment:** This linked template deploys the traffic manager using the template file *trafficdeploy.json*. it gets it's parameters from *maindeploy.json*
+* **Traffic Manager Deployment:** This linked template deploys the traffic manager using the template file *trafficdeploy.json*. it gets it's parameters from *maindeploy.json*.
+This deploys a traffic manager with 2 endpoints and 'Priority' based routing.
+These two endpoints are the primary and secondary function apps.
+These can be manually assigned priorities using parameters given to the parent template file as shown below.

-The parent template file takes 5 parameters:
+#### Parent template file (maindeploy.json) parameters:
 * **RgName1:** Name of the resource group to deploy the primary function app to
   * type: string
   * defaultValaue: rg-primary-app